hectocore/unleash-django/README.md

 # Unleash Django
-Atom enhanced support for the Django framework
+Atom enhanced support for Django

 ## Description
 ***Unleash Django*** is an **Atom** editor package made for web developers with a concern of productivity.